 If there is a lack of food inside the bathroom, once these pests get in, they won’t stay long.
 Therefore, ensure to clean the bathroom regularly.
 Take out the trash daily, and use a cleanser to clean the sinks, toilet, and bathtub.

 - Sweep and mop the floor at least once a week.
-Doing this will eliminate all the food sources that attract tiny bugs.
+Doing this will eliminate all the food sources that attract these really tiny bugs in bathroom.

 - Seal off all possible entry points: Repair any torn screens in the windows.
 Use some caulk to seal all crevices and cracks around the window frame, wall, floor, and doors.